Editor’s note: This review was originally published at the 2021 Telluride Film Festival. A24 releases the film in theaters on Friday, November 19.

 At the same time, Mills’ cinema is so lucidly empathetic — so genuine about its search for balance, and so eager to find the fullness in everyone’s lives — that it’s as easy to forgive the sleepy and self-effacing “C’mon C’mon” for its missteps as it is to forgive the film’s characters for their own.
 Johnny is preoccupied with mourning his late mom in the right way, and disciplining Jesse in the right way (his sister tells him there are scripts for this sort of thing online), and worrying that he didn’t handle his brother-in-law’s mental illness in the right way.
 While it eventually becomes clear that Johnny has good reason to make certain amends, the good-faith mistakes he’s made just prove there may not be a right way to do anything.
 Kids know that, but adults are liable to forget.
 As Jesse reassures his uncle in the film’s most touching scene, “I’ll remind you of everything.”

 “C’mon C’mon” premiered at the 2021 Telluride Film Festival.
-A24 will release the film later.
+A24 will release the film later this year.